40 Medium Dog Breeds to Fit Any Family

 German pinscher

 “These confident, athletic and intelligent dogs were first bred as rat catchers,” Dr. Nelson says.
 The ancestor of all pinscher breeds, German pinschers love activities like nose work and agility training.
 While they’re low-maintenance grooming-wise, Dr. Nelson warns that this breed might not be the best choice for a first-time dog owner.
-They are “highly energetic and can use their genius for naughty purposes if not trained properly,” so she says to ensure they get plenty of exercise and mental enrichment.
+They are “highly energetic and can use their genius for naughty purposes if not trained properly,” so she advises ensuring that they get plenty of exercise and mental enrichment.

 Breed overview